 - Low birth weight

-- Exposure to tobacco smoke before or after birth
+- Exposure to secondhand tobacco smoke before or after birth

 - Being raised in a low-income environment

-Avoiding triggers, using medications, and keeping an eye on daily asthma symptoms are the ways to control asthma in children of all ages.
-Keep them away from all sources of smoke.
+Avoiding triggers, using medications, and keeping an eye on daily symptoms are the best ways to control asthma in children of all ages.

 There are two main types of asthma medications: